MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/get-started.md

            ╰ GET https://jsonplaceholder.typicode.com/posts/2
 ```

 The order in which the URLs are listed in the `urlsToWatch` array is important.
-Dev Proxy will process these URLs in order, for example, if we entered the URL after the existing entry instead of before it, Dev Proxy would have processed the incoming request and there would have been a chance of an error response being returned.
+Dev Proxy processes these URLs in order.
+When a URL matches, it isn’t processed again.
+Therefore, placing the URL first ensures that the request is ignored before the next URL is processed.

 ## 6. Change failure rate

 By default, Dev Proxy is configured to fail requests with a 50% chance to URLs that are being watched.
 You can increase or decrease the chance of a request returning an error response.

-Let's update the failure rate so that every request made to the JSON Placeholder API will return an error response.
+Let’s update the failure rate so that every request to the JSON Placeholder API returns an error response.

 - In the Dev Proxy installation folder, open `devproxyrc.json` in a text editor.
 - Locate the `rate` property and update the value from `50` to `100`.

-The `devproxyrc.json` file contains configuration settings which are used when you start Dev Proxy.
+The `devproxyrc.json` file contains configuration settings that are used when you start Dev Proxy.
 When changing configuration settings, you should always stop and start Dev Proxy for the changes to be persisted.

 - At the command line, enter `devproxy` and press <kbd>Enter</kbd> to start Dev Proxy.
 - Send a request to the JSON Placeholder API from the command line and view the output.